f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-k8s/automation-workflow.rst

 Build will run and can be monitored in the GitHub Actions tab and TF Cloud console

-| **STEP 5:** Once the pipeline completes, verify your CE, Origin Pool and LB were
-  deployed or destroyed based on your workflow.
+ **STEP 5:** Once the pipeline completes, verify your CE, Origin Pool and LB were deployed or destroyed based on your workflow.

-| **STEP 6:** You can login to AWS console. copy the load balancer DNS and send request with XC LB as a Host header which should provide the application response as shown below
+| **STEP 6:** You can login to AWS console, copy the load balancer DNS and send request with XC LB as a Host header which should provide the application response as shown below
 .. image:: /workflow-guides/waf/f5-xc-waf-on-k8s/assets/postman.JPG